CatraProto/docs/handling_states.md

 - `PasswordIncorrectError` which is returned when the provided password was entered incorrectly.

 When other errors are returned, a new state is sent to the app.\
-Every error is supposed to be shown to the user, even if they are `UnknownError`.
+Every error is supposed to be shown to the user, even if it is `UnknownError`.

 ## Restarting the flow
 Even though it is not present in these examples, if the state is not higher or equal to `LoggedIn` you can call `CancelAsync()` to cancel the current operation.\